My water supply

 Prescribed Concentration or Value (PCVs)

 These standards are set down in the Water Supply (Water Quality) Regulations 2000 in line with European (EC) requirements.
-They are the acceptable levels of certain elements, compounds or substances which are allowed in drinking water.
-Usually this is a maximum allowed level but occasionally it can be a minimum allowed level.
+They are the acceptable levels of certain elements, compounds or substances, which are allowed in drinking water.
+Usually, the PCV is the maximum-allowed level, or occasionally the minimum-allowed level.

 This is the number of samples collected from the zone during a period of time, usually the previous 12 months.